-The top home insurance companies in Texas
+The best home insurance companies in Texas

-The cheapest home insurance in Texas may not be the best option for you.
-Texas has a lot of natural disasters that occur every year so you need an insurance policy that has the best coverage options.
 The table below compiles the five most well-known and well-reviewed providers in Texas according to the J.D.
 Power 2019 U.S. Home Insurance Study.

 Amica is considered one of the best because you can get just about any type of coverage you need.
 Whether it’s property replacement, earthquake and flood coverage or even identity fraud protection, you can get it through Amica.